 For professionals, trips can book up 10-12 months in advance.
 If you think you’re interested in traveling, reach out to Village Life ASAP.

-The trip fee is $3,900 and includes everything except money for tips, excursions, and souvenirs.
-Airfare, housing, food, transportation, visas, and the costs for safari are all covered in the program fee.
+The fees include everything except airfare, money for tips, excursions, and souvenirs.
+Housing, food, transportation, visas, and the costs for safari are all covered in the program fee.

 The trip fee also includes health insurance and emergency evacuation insurance.